-You've decided to follow your dreams and open a restaurant, which is no ordinary task.
+You've decided to follow your dreams and open a restaurant or catering business, which is no ordinary task.
 What do you need to know?
 What preparations need to be made?

-The Restaurant Start-Up Checklist is designed to help you create and implement your recipe for success.
-For general information on business start-up, consult our Business Start-Up Checklist.
+The Restaurant and catering start-up checklist is designed to help you create and implement your recipe for success.
+For general information on business start-up, consult our Business start-up checklist.